 Knight's current product portfolio consists of products which have a strong opportunity for growth over the next two to five years.
-These brands are actively promoted, or expected to be once approved, by Knight.
+These brands are expected to be actively promoted, once approved and determined to be commercially viable, by Knight.
 The Corporation expects to continuously add products to the list of current brands.